peripheryapp/periphery/README.md

 The guided setup is only intended for introductory purposes, once you are familiar with Periphery you can try some more advanced options, all of which can be seen with `periphery help scan`.

-### The `scan-syntax` Command

-Whereas the `scan` command performs a full static analysis of your build targets, the `scan-syntax` only perform analysis techniques that use syntax parsing, and is therefore much faster.
-This currently only includes unused function parameter detection.

-Unused function parameter detection when performed by `scan-syntax` is slightly inferior to `scan`, since it cannot use additional information from the compiler to omit redundant results.
-See [Function Parameters](#function-parameters) for an explanation of the differences.

 ### Configuration

 Once you've settled upon the appropriate options for your project, you may wish to persist them in a YAML configuration file.
 The simplest way to achieve this is to run Periphery with the `--verbose` option.
 Near the beginning of the output you will see the `[configuration]` section with your configuration formatted as YAML below.
 Copy & paste the configuration into `.periphery.yml` in the root of your project folder.
 You can now simply run `periphery scan` and the YAML configuration will be used.